etroimcasso/react-app-typescript-express-socketio/README.md

 yarn buildServer
 ```

 Alternatively, you can enable automatic builds using the following command.
-This command works as both a development and production tool -- git pull will cause a new build, and any changes a developer makes will also trigger new builds:
+This command works as a production tool -- `git pull` on the server will cause a new build

 ```bash
 yarn autoBuildServer